ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 ---
-title: "Analyzing Performance using a Profiler"
+title: "Analyzing Performance Using a Profiler"
 teaching: 30
 exercises: 20
 questions: